Best No-Code AI Automation Platforms in 2024: Full Review

 - AutoML Tables: Automate the process of building predictive models from tabular data.

-- Integration with Google Cloud Services: Seamless integration with other Google Cloud services like BigQuery and Cloud Storage.
+- Integration with Google Cloud Services: integration with other Google Cloud services like BigQuery and Cloud Storage.

 Use Case: A healthcare provider uses AutoML Vision to train a model that can detect anomalies in medical images, aiding in early diagnosis and treatment.